nicnocquee/imsticker/README.md

 4. Run `imsticker init` in the root directory of your project.
 5. Edit `info.json` file to edit the name of your project.
 6. Run `imsticker`.
 7. Your Xcode project will be created inside `output` directory.
+Open it using Xcode 8 or later.

 ## Stickers